Neyn/neyson/README.md

 cmake --install .
 ```

-Alternatively you can use the project as a cmake subdirectory which is explained in the section below.
+Alternatively you can use the project as a CMake subdirectory which is explained in the section below.

 # Adding to CMake Project
 If you have installed the library you can add it to your CMake project like this: